Shopkit/docs/api/shopkit.md

 # Group Webhooks
 Webhooks enable to post data to your server whenever an event has happened.
-Webhooks can be thought of as event listeners of push notifications.
 For more information on webhooks visit https://shopk.it/developers/webhook

 ## Post Webhook [/webhook/]